jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_1_Tabulation.md

 # Tabulation Using featureCounts

-Today, let's begin by logging into alpine and checking how far we got before the break.
+Let's log into alpine and make sure we have the following!

 Refresher:
 - Navigate to [https://ondemand-rmacc.rc.colorado.edu/](https://ondemand-rmacc.rc.colorado.edu/)